Does Honey Go Bad: Signs of Spoiled Honey

 Any added material can upset the sugar/water balance and enzyme content and result in spoilage.
 Sometimes, we do this ourselves unintentionally.

-We must be careful when making infused products like fire cider, or honey, ginger, lemon tea -to ensure that we are not adding too much moisture.
+We must be careful when making infused products like honey fire cider, or honey, ginger, lemon tea -to ensure that we are not adding too much moisture.
 It is wise to watch for signs of spoiling.

 Fermentation Over a Long Period